mem48/geocompr/main.md

 lnd_area = sum(area(lnd)) / 1e6
 ```

-The results show that there are 742 cycle hire points and that London covers an area of just over one and a half thousand square kilometres (1 km^2^ = 1000000 m^2^ = 1e6 m^2^ in scientific notation).
+The results show that there are 742 cycle hire points and that London covers an area of just over one-and-a-half thousand square kilometres (1 km^2^ = 1000000 m^2^ = 1e6 m^2^ in scientific notation).
 That represents on average roughly one cycle parking rental space per 2 square kilometers, or half a rental point per square kilometer, as revealed by the results of the calculation below: